AsymetricData/AsymetricData/README.md

 - Track progress and support educators

 ## 📫 Let's Connect
-Connect with me on GitHub
+Connect with me on GitHub or email me at : [asymetricdata@proton.me](mailto:asymetricdata@proton.me)